Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Discussion

-The combined effect of the gas-gas gravitational torques and the pressure gradient torques transfer angular momentum from within the disk to the disk edge.
-This is of particular interest, as this is where gas is preferentially joining the disk \citep{trapp22}.
-While incoming gas from the iCGM loses a small amount of angular momentum as it transports near the disk, it gains angular momentum just prior to joining co-rotation and drops vertically downward onto the disk \citep{trapp22,hafen22,stern23}.
-Compared with gas within the disk, this actively accreting gas is rotationally lagging and moving radially inwards at higher speeds on average.
-As this accreting gas hits the disk, it may be gaining angular momentum from gas already within the disk through these gas-gas interactions.
-This would simultaneously torque up the infalling gas, slow it down radially, and remove angular momentum from gas already inside the disk, allowing it to transfer inward.
+The combined effect of the gas-gas gravitational torques and the pressure gradient torques transfer angular momentum from within the disc to the disc edge.
+This is of particular interest, as this is where gas is preferentially joining the disc \citep{trapp22}.
+While incoming gas from the iCGM loses a small amount of angular momentum as it transports near the disc, it gains angular momentum just prior to joining co-rotation and drops vertically downward onto the disc \citep{trapp22,hafen22,stern24:HotRotatingCGMInflows}.
+Compared with gas within the disc, this actively accreting gas is rotationally lagging and moving radially inwards at higher speeds on average.
+As this accreting gas hits the disc, it may be gaining angular momentum from gas already within the disc through these gas-gas interactions.
+This would simultaneously torque up the infalling gas, slow it down radially, and remove angular momentum from gas already inside the disc, allowing it to transfer inward.